 On the left side you will see the error message and on the right side you will see the name/path of the script that contains the error (if the full path of the script is not displayed please hover the text, and the full path should appear).
 By looking at the path of the script you can identify the theme or plugin that causes the error.
-If the error comes from another theme or plugin, and not Accordion Slider , it's best to contact the developer of that theme/plugin, so he can fix the error.
-If you have difficulties interpreting the data from Console, please try the second method or contact me by submitting a support request and I will be happy to assist you.
+If the error comes from another theme or plugin, and not Slider Pro , it's best to contact the developer of that theme/plugin, so he can fix the error.
+If you have difficulties interpreting the data from Console, please try the second method or contact me via the support center and I will be happy to assist you.

 This method is very simple but normally you would use it only if you can't find the problem using the first method.